HOME PAGE

 These gunas bind the jiva to the matter.
 To rise above these gunas, the yogin performs jnāna and raja yogas, tapas, and austerity.
 The yogi uses the gunas as the steps on the ladder; he uses pure Sattva to reach Brahman, the pure light.
 The raja yogi directs his energy to unlock the Kundalini power in him.
 Tamas sublimates into Kaivalya, samādhi, silence and shanti (shanti is peace, tranquillity and rest).

 Let us find out what happens when Rajas and Tamas are out of control.
-Hitler is a pure, double-distilled, whole, and certified lunatic of dominant Tamasic qualities with little Sattva in him.
+Hitler is a pure, double-distilled, whole, and certified killer-lunatic of dominant Tamasic qualities with little Sattva in him.
 His Rajas and Tamas showed in his Tamasic plan of final solution and the Rajasic quality of mobilizing a military machine to achieve that end.
 He rejoiced in carrying out his master plan and death of Jews based on Tamas and Rajas, while he cried over a dead bird out of his vestigial sattvic nature!
 Hitler, the Messiah of death, did not like cut flowers in his room for the sole reason: they are dead!

 14.10: Sattva dominates by overcoming Rajas and Tamas; O Bharata, Rajas (dominates) Sattva and Tamas like that; and Tamas (dominates) thus Sattva and Rajas.